‘World’s Hottest Weather Girl’ Yanet Garcia Wishes Fans Goodnight In Tiny Crop Top & Matching Panties

 As those who follow the stunner on social media know, Garcia has been named “The World’s Hottest Weather Girl” by her legion of fans.
 Every single day, the bombshell’s popularity continues to rise and she’s already seen her Instagram following sky rocket to over 11.7 million.
 In the most recent shot that was shared for her loyal fans, Garcia sizzles in another NSFW outfit as she wishes her followers a “goodnight.”

 In the stunning new photo, Garcia sits down for a photo op, posing against a white background in a studio.
-The brunette beauty wears her long, dark locks down and curled for the sultry shot as well as a beautiful face of makeup that includes eyeliner, smokey eyeshadow, mascara, blush, highlighter, and lipgloss.
-Yanet strikes a pose in profile for the photo op while her amazing figure is on display.
+The brunette beauty wears her long, dark locks down and curled for the sultry shot as well as a beautiful face of makeup that includes eyeliner, smokey eyeshadow, mascara, blush, highlighter, and lip gloss.
+Garcia strikes a pose in profile for the photo op while her amazing figure is on display.

 On top, Garcia sizzles in a tight-fitting, patterned crop top that hits just at her ribs, showing off her taut tummy and trim figure.
 The bottoms of the outfit are just as sexy as the top as Garcia rocks a pair of matching panties that fit her like a glove.

-Since the gorgeous post went live on her page, fans have gone crazy for it and it’s amassed over 231,000 likes and well over 900-plus comments.
+Since the gorgeous post went live on her page, fans have gone crazy for it and it’s amassed over 231,000 likes and well 900-plus comments.

 Some fans commented on Garcia’s stunning choice of outfit while countless others wishes her a goodnight.
 A few other fans had no words and simply opted to comment on the gorgeous shot with emoji instead of words.